 Fraternity life provides students with a variety of leadership opportunities.
 Members may participate in fraternity governance as a chapter officer or by serving on one of the many committees and subcommittees that each chapter maintains.
 In addition, leadership programs and conferences within each fraternity at the local, regional and national level also provide an opportunity for members to sharpen their leadership skills.

-The Greek community addresses the needs of both the City of Columbia and the University communities by sponsoring service and philanthropic projects.
+The fraternity and sorority community addresses the needs of both the City of Columbia and the University communities by sponsoring service and philanthropic projects.
 Each chapter dedicates itself to worthy local causes and national/international philanthropies, donating their time and fund-raising efforts to help others.
 The ability to touch the lives of others through your efforts will undoubtedly be one of the more memorable experiences you will have as a member of a fraternity or sorority.
-This past year our Greek community donated thousands of volunteer hours providing services and funding for local charitable organizations such as Special Olympics, American Heart Association, Children’s Miracle Network, and the Salvation Army.
+This past year our community donated thousands of volunteer hours providing services and funding for local charitable organizations such as Special Olympics, American Heart Association, Children’s Miracle Network, and the Salvation Army.

-2019 IFC Executive Board
+IFC Executive Board

 All media should email the Vice President of Public Relations.

 - Represents the IFC on any university or student committee as necessary.

 - Keeps the IFC advisor informed of all IFC business and brings business to the President’s Council when necessary and appropriate.